FeatureBaseDB/featurebase-docs/docs/cloud/cloud-databases/cloud-db-create-sample.md

 # How do I quickly evaluate FeatureBase at scale?
 {: .no_toc }

-This procedure explains how to create a database loaded with sample data you can query immediately.

-Our sample dataset contains 1 billion customer records with attributes that are commonly used for customer segmentation.
+The FeatureBase sample dataset contains 1 billion customer records with attributes that are commonly used for customer segmentation.

-It will take approximately 10 minutes to create the database.
+There are two ways to create the database which takes approximately 10 minutes to provision.

-{: .note }
-You can also [create a database of your own](/docs/cloud/cloud-databases/cloud-db-create) then create tables and add data.

 {% include page-toc.md %}